-I mean, you just can’t.
+I mean, you just can’t put kids in church.
 Developmentally, kids aren’t ready to be in a worship service.
 They aren’t going to get anything out of it and they will just be a distraction to the adults.
 Besides, they have their own classes that are geared toward their age that are a lot more fun and they get to be with their peers.

 Oh, wait….that’s actually not what I meant.
 But this is exactly what I have heard many people say.
 And frankly, they have a point.
 Not because these reasons are correct but because most worship services in America are geared toward one target audience, one that falls somewhere between 25 and 65, and the outliers, those older than 65 and those younger than 25, are left on the fringes.
 In that sense, those who believe kids shouldn’t be in worship service for the reasons above have some ground to stand on.